ahmednafies/Fast_API_calculator/README.md

 I have recently read about mutation testing and in fact there is a couple of good packages available `cosmic ray`, `mutmut` and `mutpy`.
 I am thinking about trying `mutmut` to be honest.

+### Thank you note
+I know README is not the place for this
+This has been one of the best code assignments I have ever got, looks simple at the first sight but optimizing code is a fun challenge.
+So Kudos to you guys.